sheetskristen/sheetskristen.github.io/index.md

 ## about

 I am a graduate student in [Computational Linguistics](http://www.brandeis.edu/computer-science/computational-linguistics/graduate/masters/index.html) and research assistant at Brandeis University.
 I founded and organize Brandeis's [Ethics in NLP reading group](https://ethicsatbrandeis.github.io/).
-For summer 2019, I'll be joining the team at [Basis Technology](https://www.basistech.com/), working on their [Rosette](https://www.basistech.com/text-analytics/rosette/) platform.

 I received my B.A. in [Linguistics](https://linguistics.ucsc.edu/) from the University of California, Santa Cruz.
 After graduating, I spent several years at Google, working on their localization team.
-Most recently, I had been working as an analyst and engineer at a [data startup](https://www.emodoinc.com/our-story/) specializing in location signal insights which was acquired by Ericsson's Innovation Lab.
+Before starting at Brandeis, I had been working as an analyst and engineer at a [data startup](https://www.emodoinc.com/our-story/) specializing in location signal insights which was acquired by Ericsson's Innovation Lab.
+Between the first and second years of my master's, I interned at [Basis Technology](https://www.basistech.com/), working on their [Rosette](https://www.basistech.com/text-analytics/rosette/) platform.

 You can find my resume [here](https://drive.google.com/file/d/17WR2KPTMRGhDT7RAUF55bfVEADMqCX-u/view?usp=sharing).